 As a consequence, the following text has been added to the Statistical analysis section:

-A detailed cost-effectiveness analysis will not be undertaken in this pilot trial, but simple analyses of cost-effectiveness will be performed utilizing quality of life data and length of stay data.
+“A detailed cost-effectiveness analysis will not be undertaken in this pilot trial, but simple analyses of cost-effectiveness will be performed utilizing data relating to quality of life and length of stay.”

 P11: "Episodes of clinically-identified 'AF' (as well as other arrhythmic events identified) will be confirmed."
 What does "be confirmed" actually mean?